Baltimore General Attractions

 Fells Point

-DESCRIPTION: The town of Fells Point was founded in 1763 and incorporated into Baltimore in 1773; the town was favored by the shipping industry as Baltimore’s original deep water harbor and shipbuilding center; Frederick Douglas and fellow African-American, Isaac Myer, worked on the docks moving cargo and in ship repair; today there is a Maritime Museum, charter fishing boats, ghost tours and historic homes, a yacht club, bed & breakfasts, an eclectic collection of shops in Fells Point; Broadway Market and vagabond players at the local theatre; enjoy some of the best seafood restaurants in the city and robust multicultural nightlife in a district that has zany characters day or night.
+DESCRIPTION: The town of Fells Point was founded in 1763 and incorporated into Baltimore in 1773; the town was favored by the shipping industry as Baltimore’s original deep water harbor and shipbuilding center.
+Frederick Douglass and fellow African American, Isaac Myer, worked on the docks moving cargo and in ship repair.
+Today, there is a Maritime Museum, charter fishing boats, ghost tours, and historic homes, a yacht club, bed & breakfasts, an eclectic collection of shops, Broadway Market, and vagabond players at the local theatre.
+Enjoy some of the best seafood restaurants in the city and robust multicultural nightlife in a district that has zany characters day or night.

 ADMISSION: free